Bakewell > Lathkill Dale: 9mls

 1: Bakewell Station carpark is fairly small and can soon fill up.
 But there are two large carparks in the town which are just a short walk away and also close to the end of the route – so provide an alternative starting point (see 27 below).

-4: Keep to the left hand track until you see a gate on the right.
-Go through here and head diagonally left along a fairly well-trodden path to the very far corner of this large – and often quite boggy – field.
+4: Keep on this track until you see a gate on the right.
+Go through here and head diagonally left along a fairly well-trodden path to the very far corner of this large field.

-5: Turn right at the end of the track, and then left to follow a narrow path along the bank of the River Wye.
-This section can get water-logged after rain or in winter months, but is easy to shortcut by continuing along the lane and turning left at the main road.
+5: Go through the gate and turn right along the road.
+Look out for a well-hidden footpath sign just a short distance further on the left.
+Follow this narrow path along the bank of the River Wye for some distance.
+(This section can get water-logged after rain or in winter months, but is easy to shortcut by continuing along the lane and turning left at the main road.)

 6: Turn left when you reach the main A6 road, crossing the road near the entrance to Haddon Hall.
 Go between a pair of stone gateposts to the right of the carpark, then through a gate and follow the sign to Alport, heading diagonally left up the slope past a stone barn.

-7: Go through a stile at the far end of the field and follow the sign pointing left along the grass track.
+7: Go through a stile near the far left corner of the field and follow the sign pointing left along the grass track.

 8: At the end of the path, look out for a well-hidden gate between trees.
 Go through here and turn immediately left through a stone stile.